Musical Discoveries and Italy

 The First Concert

 My first composition concert was held in the spring of 1987 and it was organized in collaboration with my hometown’s symphony orchestra.
-In the concert, I was performing as a pianist and conductor.
-The program included my latest works for string quartet, quintetto, string orchestra. and a piece for solo piano, The style of my music at that time was still more traditional in many aspects.
+I was performing as a pianist and conductor at the concert.
+The program included my latest works for string quartet, quintetto, string orchestra, and a piece for solo piano.
+The style of my music at that time was still more traditional in many aspects.

 As a bonus element in my concert, I was projecting art photographs on the screen behind the orchestra.
 Maybe that was already a hint of my hidden desire to break tight classical rules and boundaries and mix different elements together to create something interesting.